henrikedin/mongo/src/mongo/logv2/README.md

 Logging is performed using function style macros:

-`LOGV2(ID, format-string, "name0"_attr = var0, ..., "nameN"_attr = varN);`
+`LOGV2(ID, message-string, "name0"_attr = var0, ..., "nameN"_attr = varN);`

 `LOGV2(ID, format-string, message-string, "name0"_attr = var0, ..., "nameN"_attr = varN);`

 The ID is a signed 32bit integer in the same number space as the error code numbers.
 It is used to uniquely identify a log statement.
 If changing existing code, using a new ID is strongly advised to avoid any parsing ambiguity.
 When selecting ID during work on JIRA ticket `SERVER-ABCDE` you can use the JIRA ticket number to avoid ID collisions with other engineers by taking ID from the range `ABCDE00` - `ABCDE99`.

-The format string contains the description of the log event with libfmt style replacement fields optionally embedded within it.
-The format string must comply with the [format syntax](https://fmt.dev/6.1.1/syntax.html#formatspec) from libfmt.
-The purpose of embedding the replacement fields is to be able to create a human readable message used by the text output format or a tool that converts JSON logs to a human readable format.
+The message string contains a human readable description of the log event.

 Replacement fields are placed in the format string with curly braces `{}`.
 Everything not surrounded with curly braces is part of the message text.
 Curly brace characters can be output by escaping them using double braces: `{{` or `}}`.

 Attributes are created with the `_attr` user-defined literal.
 The intermediate object that gets instantiated provides the assignment operator `=` for assigning a value to the attribute.

-Attributes are associated with replacement fields in the format string by name or index, using names is strongly recommended.
-When using unnamed replacement fields, attributes map to replacement fields in the order they appear in the format string.

 It is allowed to have more attributes than replacement fields in a log statement.
 However, having fewer attributes than replacement fields is not allowed.